johnnymast/redbox-tracker/README.md

 ## Prerequisites

-We don't require much bug these are the minimum requirements.
+We don't require much, but these are the minimum requirements.

 - Php 7.2
 - Laravel 6 or higher

+There is one additional requirement if you are contributing to this package.
+For development on the package itself we require <code>pdo_sqlite</cpde> for testing.

 ## Installation